How PMOs can smooth the path of projects, to help make changes more “sticky”

 - Availability to give ad hoc direction, sign off key documents, etc., as and when required

 Failure on the part of the sponsor to fulfil any of these criteria can cause the project serious problems.

 You might think that the sponsor’s interest in the success of the project could be taken as read, but this can be lacking, especially if the sponsor did not initiate the project but was “volunteered” for the role (usually by their boss).
-If there are multiple potential sponsors for a project, the most enthusiastic supporter of the project is likely to be the one that has the most to gain from project success, or the one who would wake up in the middle of the night in a cold sweat if the project was not done!
+Continue reading “When the Project Sponsor is just too important to be effective”

 At a recent PMO FlashMob event, I got chatting with a few FlashMobbers about what can be done with the Lessons identified in project closure reports.
 There were split opinions in the group:

 - Some thought that Lessons are usually specific to the Project concerned, and are only useful in later stages of the same project, or in running future projects that are very similar to the one from which the Lessons were learned;

 - Others (including me) thought that it is possible to extract more generic learning from at least some Lessons that can be implemented across many projects (even those that are different from the project that identified the Lesson), perhaps by adding or making a small change to a checklist, template, approach, BAU process or corporate PM methodology, or by including the Lesson in PM training or coaching.

 I have written before about Lessons Learned and my ideas on how to use them, but I thought it might be fun to try an experiment, with which I would be grateful for your help.
 Continue reading “Lessons Learned: Specific or Universal?”

 …a Case Study showing one approach to evaluating whether a project should be cancelled or completed.

 Continue reading “When the Client wants to Pull the Plug”